 Since its creation, INEAS has developed partnerships with main stakeholders of the healthcare system.
 Besides involving them in its working or peer-review groups, INEAS holds regularly seminars and meetings to strengthen partnerships, facilitate interaction and disseminate results of its work.
 INEAS encourages the widespread participation of medical professionals and scientific societies in its projects as part of its strategy to enhance the quality results’ implementation.

-INEAS researchers present their work at national and international conferences and participate in postgraduate education programs.
+INEAS researchers present their work at national and international conferences, publish scientific papers and participate in postgraduate education programs.

-- To actively promote culture of HTA in Tunisia and other Middle East and African countries
+- To actively promote HTA in Tunisia and other Middle East and African countries

 - To raise awareness and develop sustainable capacity building programs in HTA